 How to Keep up Learning Momentum While Virtual Working

-Social distancing and working from home radically transformed the way we do learning and development, too.
-And with this transformation came a unique set of challenges.
-One of them being, how do we maintain learning momentum in a remote working environment?
+Working from home has also radically transformed learning and development too.
+And with this transformation comes a unique set of challenges.
+One of them being how do we maintain learning momentum in a remote working environment?
 With so much new information to take in, learning and development has come into its own.

 Check out our range of available Virtual Workshops here.

-Here are a few ideas to help you maintain learning momentum whilst working remotely.
+Here are 4 ideas to help you maintain learning momentum whilst working remotely:

 Hardware and software can be a bit of a headache, can’t they?
 Especially if you’re new to remote working.
 Tech issues like poor wifi and broken microphones were always going to be a problem.
 But there are other, less obvious issues to overcome too; the little things like positioning your webcam so you’re not drowned in a sea of light.
 Or, remembering to hit the mute button when you’re not speaking so your team aren’t treated to the sound of your heavy breathing are just as troublesome.

 To mitigate this, finding the right platform that allows you and your colleagues to operate remotely with confidence is critical.
 It’s your prime communication tool, so give it as much thought as you would any other significant business decision.